Digitalization and the Critique of Critics

 Merchant

-You no longer need to be present on a physical market in order to offer your goods.
-People need to know where to find you on the Internet and you need to just trigger processes, manage information and communicate with customers.
-These are things that you can perfectly do from your smartphone, no matter where you are.
+You no longer need to be present on a physical market to offer your goods.
+People need to know where to find you on the Internet, and you need to trigger processes, manage information, and communicate with customers.
+You can perfectly do these things from your smartphone, no matter where you are.

 Entertainment